-The Proposed Action would have negligible impacts on airspace management and usage at GFAFB and in the flight corridors for training.
+The Proposed Action would have negligible, short-term impacts on airspace management and usage at GFAFB and in the flight corridors for training.
 The Proposed Action would not impact airspace operational capacity or necessitate changes to airspace locations or dimensions.
 The proposed corridors have sufficient capacity and dimensions to support the B-1B sorties.
-The Proposed Action would not require modifications to existing airspace or the establishment of new airspace resulting in negligible impacts.
+The Proposed Action would not require modifications to existing airspace or the establishment of new airspace resulting in no significant impacts.